Creating your own personalized Christmas cards is a thoughtful (and cost-efficient!) way to show the people in your life that you care about them.

 Here is an example of a simple holiday card that uses winter-themed icons:

-20 Christmas Card Templates
+20+ Christmas Card Templates and Holiday Card Templates

 Once you have your fonts, color palette and icons picked out, it’s time to pull it together in a beautiful card design.